onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Fixed**

+* The detail page can now have a parent page.
+Previously there would be an error.
+* When the URL of a detail page changes (for example when the estate's title changes), visitors will be redirected to the correct URL.
 * If there are many regions configured in onOffice enterprise, the estate list settings will now load much faster.
 * The default template for the detail view now groups together the contact person's fields that belong together.
 For example, title, first and last name are grouped as one line.
 * The "Show Estate Status" checkbox in the estate list settings is no longer shown twice.